Bloom Into You: Characters

 Sayaka is Touko's best friend since their first year of high school, and feels she knows Touko best.
 She is a second-year high school girl and the student council vice president.
-She is secretly in love with Touko, but she keeps this to herself, unwilling to jeopardize their existing relationship.
+She is secretly in love with Touko, but keeps this to herself, unwilling to jeopardize their existing relationship.
 She decided that she was fine simply supporting her friend however she could.